-- In a large bowl, sift together dry milk, powdered sugar and unsweetened cocoa.
+- In a large bowl, sift together the dry milk, powdered sugar and unsweetened cocoa.

 - Store in an airtight container in a cool dry place to up to 3 months.

-- To make hot chocolate, combine 1/3 cup dry mix with 1 cup hot milk or water, stir well until dissolved.
+- To make hot chocolate, combine 1/3 cup dry hot chocolate mix with 1 cup hot milk or water, stir well until dissolved.
 Add desired toppings and add-ins.